Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 What?

-I meant, so this is a pretty groundbreaking type
+So this is a pretty groundbreaking type of story then.

-Yeah, that sort of undercover really immersive investigation was not common at all.
+That sort of undercover, really immersive investigation was not common at all.

-So a lot of people, including doctors, were perplexed about how she managed to fake away in.
+So a lot of people, including doctors, were perplexed about how she managed to fake her way in.

 Right, that's a lot of money.